So, looking back, how did it all start for you? At what point did you realize that you were not in OZ anymore?

 OK… I lied.
 My father bless his soul, who lived through WW2 – always, always had this ‘thing’ about being prepared.
 Preparedness, he called it.
 The ‘just in case of ‘ thing…

 Which I never took heed.
 The war was his world.
 Not mine.
 I was OK.

 You are not in OZ anymore.
 So, what does one do?

-I had barely caught my breath from the grocery debacle… To being told inside a few days, that we were now under full lockdown.
+I had barely caught my breath from the grocery debacle… To being told inside a few days that we were now under complete lockdown.